|

 out with that elven sense that can feel imminent danger.
 Nothing.

-Legolas slipped his bow into its strap and dived into the river.
+Legolas slipped his bow into its strap and dived into the water.

 What did you want to say? asked Haldir as they approached